China's Huawei and ZTE deny getting illegal subsidy

 A European Commission report in 2011 said China's largest telecom equipment makers benefit from significant government support, including "massive" credit lines from state-owned banks.

-However, European telecoms firms rely on smaller-scale export credits from government-backed bodies, emphasising the blurred lines marking what is allowed under international rules and what is not.
+However, European telecoms firms rely on smaller-scale export credits from government-backed bodies, emphasizing the blurred lines marking what is allowed under international rules and what is not.

 COUNTERPRODUCTIVE

-Despite this, relations have been tense, with the EU's De Gucht complaining China subsidises "nearly everything", distorting competition.
+Despite this, relations have been tense, with the EU's De Gucht complaining China subsidizes "nearly everything", distorting competition.

 However, action by the EU over telecoms equipment could be counterproductive.